-The City has adopted the provisions of Sections 321.101 and 321.103 of the Texas Tax Code, which grants the City the power to impose and levy a one percent sales tax.
-On January 19, 1991, voters approved the levy of an additional one-half cent sales tax to finance a new ballpark complex for the Arlington Sports Facilities Development Authority.
-After specific authority to levy the tax was granted by the State Legislature, the City began collecting the tax in July, 1991.
-The Comptroller of Public Accounts of the State of Texas, after the deduction of a 2 percent service fee, currently remits monthly the City's portion of sales tax collections to the City.
+The City has adopted the provisions of Sections 321.101 and 321.103 of the Texas Tax Code, which grants the City the power to impose and levy a one percent sales tax for general purposes of the City.
+The collection of an additional one-half cent sales tax levied for the purpose of paying obligations issued in connection with the construction of The Ballpark in Arlington has been terminated effective December 1, 2001, because such obligations have been paid in full.
+The Comptroller of Public Accounts of the State of Texas, after the deduction of a two percent service fee, currently remits monthly the City's portion of sales tax collections to the City.
 The statute provides the Comptroller must remit at least twice annually.
-Sales tax revenue may not be pledged, under the applicable statutes, to the payment of debt service of the City's debt obligations.
+Revenue from sales tax levied for general purposes of the City may not be pledged, under the applicable statutes, to the payment of debt service of the City's debt obligations.